jewelsofthought/neshama/site/posts/qkab/cards.md

 Thus, the principle of _Chesed_, Mercy, needs to be invoked, which allows for the imperfections of being human to be acknowledged and integrated by allowing differences not to separate, but to unify and strengthen.
 The more heterogeneous environment is always the more robust, whereas the homogenous, tightly coupled environment is highly effective, and while it's rigidity allows it to protect itself, it is susceptible to sudden collapse as the failure of one component will likely cause cascading failures.

+### Free will (Torah)

+Why is following the Torah so onerous for so many?
+If it is indeed the blueprint of Creation, is this blueprint so flimsy, so delicately put together?
+If _Ha’Shem_ is omnipotent, why is there so much difficulty in following his commands?
+Why do we have to be cajoled and threatened, into obeying His Holy Word?
+Would we not, especially those who have seen His miracle, just follow them naturally?

+Is it because we have been granted some of the Divine essence, or power, that we call “free will”.

+However, this free will can only be expressed as a negative – that is to go against the “Will of G-d”.

+To have any choice in the realm of the omnipotent perfection, I would have to have the ability to negate the existence of such omnipotence—a contradiction in itself.
+Perhaps the only way to express this is through taking a position of against the existence of G-d, declaring myself part of the tribe whose structure is build around the belief that there is No G-d.
+This attitude becomes an action in the world and the members build a system around this core belief, explaining the universe and our world in terms of this belief.
+This line of thinking always end up at question of the first cause, “In the beginning”, then speaks of a state or an unfolding of effects, but avoiding the question of how did the space and the configurations that make these effects possible, arise in the first place.

 ### Freedom (neshama)

 What is freedom truly?